-This year’s WhyCare?
-Campaign is an opportunity to show you care.
-We love this campaign because all it requires is for people to care.
+This year’s “I Wish I Had Known” Campaign is an opportunity to show you care.
 It will make you feel good.
-It will make others feel good.
+It will make others feel good!

 Download graphics, messages and other information to share with others.
 Participate in awareness events in your community.
-Lend an ear to a friend or coworker who is dealing with mental illness, either personally or through a loved one.
+Lend an ear to a friend or coworker dealing with a mental health disorder, either personally or through a loved one.

 Create or Support a Fundraiser